veeneck/Battle-of-Brothers-Hugo/content/posts/2014-08-04-art-working-with-others.md

 featured_image: /wp-content/uploads/2014/08/orange-guy-1.png
 number:
   - 9
-  - 9
 keyevent:
-  - Swift refactor is now 100%.
-  - In trials with artists.
-  - Design document completed.
   - Swift refactor is now 100%.
   - In trials with artists.
   - Design document completed.